LandSandBoat/lsb-wiki/Performance-Profiling-with-Tracy.md

 ## Usage (Headless)

-If you need to capture a trace without launching the GUI (on a remote VM, a resource constrained system, etc.), Tracy comes with `capture.exe`.
+If you need to capture a trace without launching the GUI (on a remote VM, a resource constrained system, etc.), Tracy comes with `tracy-capture.exe`.

 ```txt
 You can capture a trace using a command line utility contained in the capture directory.
 To use it you may